Succession Planning Reading List

 Dive into these books for succession planning inspiration

-Here are six book recommendations to add to your reading list, courtesy of Spafford and other succession planning experts taking part in the Farm Journal Legacy Project.
+Here are book recommendations to add to your reading list, courtesy of the Farm Journal Legacy Project Advisory Team and other succession planning experts.

 "Crucial Conversations: Tools for Talking When Stakes Are High"